SamuelFerrc/Perceptrons/README.md

 ## 📌 What is a Perceptron?

 It’s completely normal to feel unsure about what perceptrons are when starting out in neural networks.
-A perceptron is the most basic unit of a neural network — meaning it plays a role similar to a neuron in the human brain.
+A perceptron is the most basic unit of a neural network, meaning it plays a role similar to a neuron in the human brain.

 Understanding this analogy is fundamental to grasping how perceptrons work at their core.